 Excuse me for a few minutes.
 I feel like some of my genes have gotten dirty from writing at this desk for too long.
 I am going outside to water some plants, get some fresh air, and ground on wet cement and grass.

 Ok, Getting Back to Dr. Lynch

 His you-gotta-check-this-out website is chock full of amazing, helpful information.
 Here you can find a multitude of resources, endorsements from experts in the health field, a directory of trained practitioners, and a slew of testimonials from satisfied patients.
-He also has a website called Seeking Health which features quality supplements, courses, and help analyzing genetic reports.
+He also has another website called Seeking Health which features quality supplements, courses, and help in analyzing genetic reports.
 Dr. Lynch especially recommends the Dirty Genes Course and the Dirty Genes Summit if you are really interested in understanding and getting a good grasp on this subject.
-Also, soon Seeking Health will even be offering genetic testing.
+Also, Seeking Health offers genetic testing, Strategene.
 In addition, Dr. Lynch can also be found in numerous videos on YouTube.
 I urge you to check them out as they are hugely informative.
 And, you can find him on Instagram @drbenlynch, on FaceBook @ Dr Ben Lynch.

 And of course, get a copy of Dirty Genes.